 Suggested standard text to journals that want access to the research file:

-Data availability: The consent given by the participants does not open for storage of data in repositories or journals.
-If other scientists want to have access to relevant data sets for replication, an application to firstname.lastname@example.org should be made.
-This will require approval from an ethics committee and a formal contract with MoBa.
+“The consent given by the participants does not open for storage of data on an individual level in repositories or journals.
+Researchers who want access to data sets for replication should submit an application to .
+Access to data sets requires approval from The Regional Committee for Medical and Health Research Ethics in Norway and an agreement with MoBa.”

 Summary data from ‘omics’ studies (GWAS, EWAS etc.) in MoBa may be made available on the NIPH website (https://www.fhi.no/en/studies/moba/for-forskere-artikler/gwas-data-from-moba/) if required by the journal.
 Please contact the MoBa administration as soon as possible is this is required by the journal.